medicationforall/WizardProgressBarDemo/README.md

 # WizardProgressBarDemo
-Simple demo page example of a wizard progress bar and animation
+Simple demo page example of a wizard progress bar and animation.